Last updated on January 21st, 2021 at 01:29 pm

 A positive dilute drug test result is always positive.
-When you have negative dilute drug test result, many employers will require you to go back for another drug test.
+When you have a negative dilute drug test results, many employers will require you to go back for another drug test.

 Dilution is caused by adding fluid to the sample or by drinking large amounts of fluid which may dilute the specimen.
 If you are adding fluid to your sample, it is likely you are trying to cheat on the drug test.